2018: The year of the Playstation Vita

-The word ‘failure’ however, when applied to the Playstation Vita is a strange one.
+The word ‘failure’ however, when applied to the PlayStation Vita is a strange one.
 It struggled to compete with the Nintendo 3DS.
-Battled against the gargantuan rise of mobile gaming.
-However, if you ignore the low sales figures and ailing support from Sony.
-You’ll see that the Vita is anything but a failure.
+Battled against the huge rise of mobile gaming.
+However, if you ignore the low sales figures and weak support from Sony; you’ll see that the Vita is anything but a failure.

 My Vita life

-When the Playstation Vita was launched I was broke; so sadly I wasn’t one of those queuing at midnight to pick up my unit.
-Some months later however after dialling down the student nights out, and living on pasta for a while, I was able to pick up a Vita, along withcopies of Wipeout 2048, Uncharted: Golden Abyss, Rayman: Origins and a 4GB Memory Card.
+When the PlayStation Vita launched I was broke; so sadly I wasn’t one of those queuing at midnight to pick up my unit.
+Some months later however after dialling down the student nights out, and living on pasta for a while, I was able to pick up a Vita, along with copies of Wipeout 2048, Uncharted: Golden Abyss, Rayman: Origins and a 4GB Memory Card.

-The OLED screen was like nothing I’d seen before (adoption in the Smartphone arena was still fairly infantile).
-Also the dual stick controls were very welcome after years of the PSP’s strange slider nub type thingy.
-The rear and front touch panels were clearly a gimmick in the making.
-However at least the latter was and still is handy for navigating the menus with relative ease.
+The OLED screen was like nothing I’d seen before (adoption in the Smartphone arena was still reasonably infantile).
+Also, the dual stick controls were very welcome after years of the PSP’s strange slider nub type thingy.
+The rear and front touch panels were a gimmick in the making.
+However, at least the latter was and still is handy for navigating the menus with relative ease.
 Despite all of its’ quirks, I grew to love it and was excited about the future of the Vita.

-After around three months however, I was bored.
-Developer support seemed to be dwindling rapidly and whilst the gaming press spouted rumours of GTA ports, and EVE: Online got us hyped with a promise that the Vita would be THE handheld to have for an EVE player, I sat twiddling my thumbs wondering what to do with this expensive slab of hardware I’d “suffered” to save for.
+After around three months, however, I was bored.
+Developer support seemed to be dwindling rapidly.
+Whilst the gaming press spouted rumours of GTA ports, and EVE: Online got us hyped with a promise that the Vita would be THE handheld to have for an EVE player.
+I sat twiddling my thumbs wondering what to do with this expensive slab of hardware I’d “suffered” to save for.

 I sold it.

 …my girlfriend (now wife…yay me!) and I had planned our first holiday together.
-I’m not so good at flying.
+I’m not a good flyer.
 Correction.
 I hate flying.
-It turns me into a dribbling crying wreck and distractions are always welcome.
-It was therefore the ideal opportunity for me to pull on my significant others’ heart strings and spend some money we’d normally be trying to hang on to.
+It turns me into a dribbling sobbing wreck and distractions are always welcome.
+It was, therefore, the ideal opportunity for me to pull on my significant others’ heartstrings and spend some money we’d usually be trying to hang on to.
 I bought my second Vita.
-I figured that a device that has more console like experiences which can pull you into their vivid worlds, would serve a far greater distraction on a flight than say a Candy Crush clone on my phone.
-Also having not followed the console for a while, I was eager to see what had changed in the world of the Playstation Vita.
+I figured that a device that has more console-like experiences which can pull you into their vivid worlds would serve a far more significant distraction on a flight than say a Candy Crush clone on my phone.
+Also having not followed the console for a while, I was eager to see what had changed in the world of the PlayStation Vita.

-Thanks to the beauty of the Playstation Network I was able to grab a few cross-play titles as well as some of the digital purchases I’d made in the years earlier but I also re-bought Uncharted: Golden Abyss just for old times’ sake and a copy of Borderlands 2.
-As a huge fan of the series I wanted to see how well it had been ported.
-Many reviews stated it was poor but I enjoyed it.
+Thanks to the beauty of the PlayStation Network I was able to grab a few cross-play titles as well as some of the digital purchases I’d made in the years earlier but I also re-bought Uncharted: Golden Abyss just for old times’ sake and a copy of Borderlands 2.
+As a massive fan of the series, I wanted to see how well it had been ported.
+Many reviews stated it was poor, but I enjoyed it.

-Today (well a month ago, August 2017 if you’re reading this in the future)
+Today (well a while ago, August 2017 if you’re reading this in the future)

 The Vita is dead.

-Why you may be wondering, does this make it such a great console to pickup now?
+Why then you may be wondering, does this make it such a great console to buy now?

 It’s because of what I like to call ‘Sega Dreamcast syndrome’.
-A line has been drawn in the sand.
-First party development has ended and very few titles are being made.
-Those that are, are often indie games imbued with passion for the platform in hand and made to exceptionally high standards and weighted with community feedback.
-There’s no more worrying about the fate of the console, no need to despair when sites like IGN have no new coverage of upcoming games, no need to sigh when a big hitter gets cancelled months before release.
-The scene is set in stone and all you can do is look back and enjoy.
+A line is drawn in the sand.
+First party development has ended, and very few titles are made.
+Those that are, are often indie games imbued with a passion for the platform in hand and made to exceptionally high standards and weighted with community feedback.
+There’s no more worrying about the fate of the console, no need to despair when sites like IGN have no news coverage of upcoming games, no need to despair when a big hitter gets cancelled months before release.
+With the scene set in stone, and all you can do is look back and enjoy.

-Since I purchased my Vita a month ago I haven’t put it down.
-I play before I go to sleep I play whilst my wife is watching dreadful reality TV barring access to the PS4 I play.
-I took a train to France and played the whole way there, the whole way back and a little in-between.
-It’s hard to put it down and my collection of games has hit 30+ and counting.
+Since I purchased my Vita a month ago, I haven’t put it down.
+I play before I go to sleep I play while my wife is watching dreadful reality TV barring access to the PS4 I play.
+I took a train to France and played the whole way there, the entire jounrey back and a little in-between.
+It’s hard to put it down, and my collection of games has hit 30+ and counting.

-I think there is an anxiety involved with owning a major console like an Xbox One or a Playstation 4.
+I think there is anxiety involved with owning a significant console like an Xbox One or a PlayStation 4.
 You have to budget to ensure you have the funds for the next big title but the reality is you probably haven’t finished the last one.
-Guilt is a common part of my PS4 life.
-“As soon as I’ve finished Destiny 2, I’ll get back to you Final Fantasy XV, I really will, I promise!”
+Guilt is an everyday part of my PS4 life.
+“As soon as I’ve finished Destiny 2, I’ll get back to you Final Fantasy XV; I really will, I promise!”

 On Vita, there is none of that.
 It’s dead.
-Yes, there are a few releases coming up, Secret of Mana Remake is due soon and Ys VIII landed a few days ago, also a handful of Japanese developers still have big games coming up, but for the most part, especially in the west, it’s game over.
+Yes, a few releases are coming up, Secret of Mana Remake is due soon and Ys VIII landed a few days ago.
+Also a handful of Japanese developers still have big games coming up, but for the most part, especially in the west, it’s game over.
 The beauty of this is that the clock has now stopped and the budgeting and guilt are gone.
 Of course, you can’t just splurge every penny you have on every title all at once, but there’s no longer a feeling of urgency to make sure you’re there on day one before the servers get quiet and the DLC expires.

-Owning a Vita in 2017 gives you access to so many amazing games and the beauty lies in that unlike many retro consoles, those games could stand up to today’s critics with ease.
+Owning a Vita in 2018 gives you access to so many fantastic games, and the beauty lies in that unlike many retro consoles, those games could stand up to today’s critics with ease.
 Although I’m a retro gamer at heart and don’t mind squinting my way through an 8-bit dungeon crawler, I realise that it’s not for everyone, and the Vita takes care of that hurdle.

 Getting started: To OLED or not OLED that is the question

 - Option 1 – The portable player: If you’re the sort of person who is always on the go then I highly recommend the LCD equipped PCH-2000 model.
-The PCH-2000 is lighter, thinner and because the LCD draws less power you’ll get a boost in battery life to around 5-7 hours which is up on the PCH-1000’s 3-4.
+The PCH-2000 is lighter, thinner and because the LCD draws less power, you’ll get a boost in battery life from 3-4 hours to 5-7 hours.
 The downside of course is you’ll be getting a slightly sub-par visual experience.
-Don’t get me wrong the LCD is still great but the muted colours pale in comparison to the OLED.
+Don’t get me wrong the LCD is still great, but the muted colours pale in comparison to the OLED.
 However, if you’re new to the Vita, it’s unlikely you’ll ever come across another Vita player and so will never know the difference.
 Ignorance is bliss.

 - Option 2 – The stay at home gaming connoisseur: If premium means everything and like me, you stay indoors pretty much all year round then the PCH-100(0-3) is the go-to choice.
-The OLED screen is sublime and although it has a hit on the battery life, you’ll never be far from a power socket so it matters little.
-The PCH-1000 is 40g heavier than the PCH-2000 and this can make for tired arms but using cats or pillows as elbow rests negates this greatly.
+The OLED screen is sublime, and although it has a hit on the battery life, you’ll never be far from a power socket, so it matters little.
+The PCH-1000 is 40g more burdensome than the PCH-2000, and this can make for tired arms but using cats or pillows as elbow rests alleviates this greatly.

 - Option 3 – Mummy and Daddy’s Credit Card gamer: If your gamer handle is often something like xxXXNoScopeXXxx then why not buy both!
 On a serious note, many collectors are doing just this.
 Both consoles have their merits and seeing as prices on either unit have gone down to around the £80 mark pre-owned, you can get both machines for the price of one at RRP.